Siluck Saysanasy

 Siluck Saysanasy (born January 30, 1974) is a Laotian-Canadian television actor.

-Saysanasy is best known for playing "Yick Yu", a character from the Degrassi series.
+Saysanasy is best known for playing Yick Yu, a character in the Degrassi series.
 He went to high school at Vaughan Road Academy in Toronto, Ontario, in the Interact program.

 One of his real-life best friends is Pat Mastroianni, who played Joey Jeremiah on Degrassi.

 Since 2002, Saysanasy has worked as an assistant director on shows such as Degrassi: The Next Generation, The Strain, Designated Survivor, and Shadowhunters.